10 Unique Ilocos Food to Delight on in the Philippines

 In Summary

-The Ilocos region, famous for its cultural and historical sites, is worth exploring and most notably for the famous Illocano cuisine.
+The Ilocos region, famous for its cultural and historical sites, is absolutely worth exploring on your trip to the Philippines.

 Savor The Adventure!